-During the winter when the mud is too deep to be farming, I facilitate workshops for 2SLGBTQIA+ youth through Queer Peers and the Queering Schools Network.
-I also run Queer Sex Ed workshops in school and a monthly Queer Crafternoon.
+During the winter when the mud is too deep to be farming, I facilitate Queer Sex Ed workshops in the community and help run the monthly Queer Crafternoon program.

 In my elusive free time, I love curling up with a good book, jumping into the ocean, going on backpacking trips and drinking endless cups of tea.
 My idea of a perfect day involves spending time with the people I love, being outside surrounded by trees and eating ice cream while watching the sunset.